astrodoo/SphinxHome/index.rst

 outflows from compact objects interacting with the interstellar matter.
 My major interests were jets from high(low) mass X-ray binaries and bow shock pulsar wind nebulae.

-Before starting Phd program in US, as a member of CnTAG, I'd studied a gaseous dynamics about barred spiral galaxies regarding with the effects of self-gravity at the `Seoul National University`_ in South Korea.
+Before starting Phd program in US, as a member of CnTAG at the `Seoul National University`_ in South Korea, I'd studied a gaseous dynamics about barred spiral galaxies regarding with the effects of self-gravity .
-This work was supervised by `Prof. Woong-Tae Kim`_.
+This project was supervised by `Prof. Woong-Tae Kim`_.

 Outside the research, I love to play any sports especially with ball such as soccer, basket ball, tennis, ping-pong, and so on.
 Also, I like traveling everywhere and playing guitar.